nedbat/coveragepy/doc/cmd.rst

     TOTAL                        76     10    87%

 The ``--skip-covered`` switch will skip any file with 100% coverage, letting you focus on the files that still need attention.
+The ``--skip-empty`` switch will skip any file with no executable statements.

 If you have :ref:`recorded contexts <contexts>`, the ``--contexts`` option lets you choose which contexts to report on.
 See :ref:`context_reporting` for